 Why is sleep important?

-It heals and rejuvenates your body, enhancing health, lowers the risk of heart problems and may help prevent cancer.
+It heals and rejuvenates your body, enhancing health, lowering the risk of heart problems and may help prevent cancer.
 Sleeping well reduces stress and anxiety, may help control weight, aids memory and learning and gives you energy for the day.
 Sleep is critical for a positive mood, you cannot survive without sleep – it is as important as air, food and water!

 What can affect your sleep?